 Help!
 I have too many topic ideas!

-Do some preliminary research for 3 topics to help you figure out which topic is right for you
+- Preliminary research for 3 topics – help you figure out which topic is right for you.

 Do you have a good topic?